coryrmathis/rails-training-spring-2022/class/day_1/ruby-refresher.md

   - [Keyword vs. Positional Arguments](#keyword-vs-positional-arguments)
   - [Modules](#modules)

-We'll use the [Ruby docs](https://ruby-doc.org/core-2.6.6/) so keep them handy.
+We'll use the [Ruby docs](https://ruby-doc.org/core-2.7.2/) so keep them handy.

 Ruby is an object oriented programming language.
-Every object is an instance of a class and classes are defined by state (what my baby is born with) and behavior (methods).
+Every object is an instance of a class and classes are defined by state (data) and behavior (methods/functions).

-It might be easiest to create a new folder that will hold all our training materials.
-Let's create a new directory `mkdir td-training` and `touch` a new file `example.rb`.
+There is a `./code` directory in each day folder for you to keep the code we write together.
+This will be useful for you to commit and push up the code to share with your pairing partner as well as if you'd like some feedback from me.
+Feel free to make a pull request against the `main` branch and tag me!

 ```ruby
 class Dog